40 Best Things to Do on Hawaiʻi Island (The Big Island)

 Distance: 3.4 miles / 5.5 km

-In my opinion, the Kīlauea Iki Trail is one of the best day hikes in Hawaiʻi Volcanoes National Park.
+Needless to say, the Kīlauea Iki Trail has an incredible amount of diversity, which is why it’s one of my favorite day hikes in Hawaiʻi Volcanoes National Park!

 Read My Separate Post: Kīlauea Iki Trail